 Livestock farming and other agricultural activities have altered the natural nutrient cycles.
 Phosphorus, one of the three plant-grow macronutrients, enters to the global cycle as phosphate rock, which through erosion and chemical weathering is transferred to soils and waterbodies.
 Also, phosphorus deposited in soils will reach fresh and marine waterbodies by runoff.
 Phosphorus in rivers is transported to stagnant waterbodies (such as lakes) and oceans, reaching the bottom of lakes and oceans as sediments.
 The cycle is closed when the buried phosphorus is uplifted again by tectonic processes.
 Along the cycle, phosphorus can be taken by plants and algae, but after the death of living organisms it returns to the cycle (Ruttenberg, 2001).
 This global natural cycle is largely altered by human activities through the mining and shipping of phosphate rock, mainly for fertilizer production, resulting in unbalanced phosphorus releases to the environment.

-Nutrient pollution from anthropogenic sources has become as a critical worldwide water qual-85 ity problems.
+Nutrient pollution from anthropogenic sources has become a critical worldwide water quality problem.
 Nutrient contamination results in environmental and public health issues as a result of the exponential growth of algae, cyanobacteria, and the occurrence of harmful algal blooms (HABs), which turns into dead zones and hypoxia due to the aerobic degradation of the algal biomass by bacteria; shifting the distribution of aquatic species and releasing toxins in drinking water (Sampat et al., 2018).
-In addition, the development of HABs and eutrophication processes contributes to climate change through the emission of large amounts of strong greenhouse gases such as $CH_4$ and $N_2O$ (Beaulieu et al., 2019).
+In addition, the development of HABs and eutrophication processes contributes to climate change through the emission of large